 Every child is different, learns at a different pace, and may have unique challenges with pronouncing and articulating certain words.
 As experts in speech language pathology, our specialists are trained to work with your child to make measurable improvements and surpass speech goals together.

 An individual consultation will determine if articulating the /th/ sound can be improved with specialized attention, guidance, activities, and expertise.

-Get started today and schedule your introductory phone call.
+Get started today and schedule your free introductory phone call.
 We look forward to sharing with you about how our services can benefit you and your child’s development.